ENTRY DEADLINE 30TH SEPTEMBER 2021

-With three different categories, cash prizes and more opportunities for publication, there's never been a better time to gain recognition for your talent and get published with Hammond House.
+With four different categories, cash prizes and more opportunities for publication, there's never been a better time to gain recognition for your talent and get published with Hammond House.

 This entry form is for both members and non-members for all 2020 competitions.
 Please complete the form carefully to ensure your entry is placed in the correct category and the appropriate fee is paid.